 Many executors have never probated a will and others who have done so may encounter problems they did not face before.
 I provide valuable services to executors of all levels of experience on all of the matters that may arise.
 Among the most important duties of an executor are finding and assembling the decedent’s assets, transferring them from the decedent’s name to the estate and collecting amounts owed to the decedent and the estate.
 The executor must also arrange for valuations of non-cash by appraisers, accountants or other appropriate experts.

 During probate, the executor must preserve and manage the property and, if the decedent operated a family-owned business, arrange for the prompt succession of the business’ management.
 The executor must pay off any debts and taxes the decedent owed, as well as pay estate taxes and any debts owed by the estate.
 If the testator created a trust, the executor must make sure that the appropriate assets are transferred into it.
 At the end of the process, after locating the beneficiaries, the executor must ensure that they receive the assets to which they are entitled under the will.

-Executors can easily make mistakes due to inexperience, stress and hasty decisions.
-This can be costly, as executors can be held personally liable for beneficiaries’ losses.
-I guide executors through every step of the probate process, with reliable, detailed advice, so you can settle the testator’s estate as efficiently, quickly and easily as possible.
+If you are appointed an executor, I can as your counsel guide you through every step of the probate process with reliable, detailed advice so you can settle the testator’s estate as efficiently, quickly and easily as possible.

-Donald R. Fuller, JR., PLLC provides will and probate court services in Hickory and throughout North Carolina.
-Call me at 828-449-8401 or contact my office online to schedule a consultation.
+Donald R. Fuller, JR., PLLC in Hickory provides will and probate court services in Hickory and throughout North Carolina.
+Call me at 828-639-8188 or contact my office online to schedule a consultation.